yehudacohen/alchemy/README.md

 > [!NOTE]
 > You can see a comprehensive example involving a DynamoDB Table, IAM Role, Bundling and AWS Lambda [here](./examples/app.ts).

-An alchemy "app" (if you want to call it that) is just an ordinary TypeScript script.
+An alchemy "app" (if you want to call it that) is just an ordinary TypeScript or JavaScript script.
 Once you've installed the `alchemy` package, you can start using it however you want.

 ```bash
 # I recommend bun, but you can use any JavaScript runtime.